marcodeangelis/data-depth-inference/README.md

-    (10000, 2)

 ### Step 3: Evaluate the model on the coverage samples

-This step is the most computationally expensive, and should be done offline and in parallel.
+This step is the most computationally expensive, and should be done offline and if possible and needed in parallel.

 Luckily this evaluation depends only on the bounds (previous step) and need not be repeated if the bounds don't change or the model doesn't change.